s4ysolutions/s4ysolutions.github.io/_posts/2025-04-14-flutter-view-model.markdown

 The `build` method passing the `viewModel` as a parameter is a convenient way to get the reference to the created view model instance.

-The `factory` argument of the `ViewModelWidget` constructor obviously is supposed to be called on demand to create the instance.
-Being learned горький урок from Android's view models experience, I intentionally avoided attempts to deduce the factories method and decided to make it explicit.
+The `factory` argument of the `ViewModelWidget` constructor is, of course, intended to be called on demand to create the instance.
+Having learned a bitter lesson from Android’s ViewModel experience, I intentionally avoided trying to deduce the factory method automatically and instead decided to make it explicit.

 The expected use of the view model pattern here is we can gather the methods and properties that are needed by a widget in the `viewModel` class and access then as easy